 This series, in collaboration with the Black Mountain Public Library of Buncombe County, explores novels, poetry and historic nonfiction focused on Appalachian experiences and Swannanoa Valley history through discussions and visits from regional authors.

-When & Where: Book club events take place once a month on Thursday mornings, April thru August at the Education Room of the Black Mountain Public Library (105 N. Dougherty Street).
-A book club discussion takes place from 10:00-10:30am, followed by a short break.
+When & Where: Book club events take place once a month on Thursday mornings, April thru August at the Education Room of the Black Mountain Public Library (105 N. Dougherty Street). *Some events are conducted online via zoom, with registrants will receiving a zoom link ahead of time.* A book club discussion takes place from 10:00-10:30am, followed by a short break.
 The author then conducts a reading and takes questions from 11:00am to noon.
-If circumstances make meeting in person impossible, then these events will be conducted online via zoom and registrants will receive a zoom link.

 Cost: Swannanoa Valley Book Club Series events are FREE to the public, but registration is required for all events, and donations are encouraged!

 Accessing Books: The Black Mountain Public Library will order and hold SVM Book Club books ahead of time for check out by book club members.
 Some books are available for purchase through the Swannanoa Valley Museum, and others are available at a discount through local bookstore Sassafras-on-Sutton.
 Scroll down for more details.

 Covid Protocol: Attendees are strongly encouraged to wear masks over the mouth and nose, and chairs will be set out so that attendees can distance from each other.